 Safety is core to the WisDOT mission, and many steps are taken every day to ensure Wisconsin’s highways continue to improve.

-WisDOT’s State Traffic Operations Center (STOC) is staffed 24 hours a day, 7 days a week and communicates regularly with sheriffs’ and police departments, fire departments, and the Wisconsin State Patrol, as well as media outlets and construction project managers.
-The STOC integrates a variety of technologies including dynamic message signs and closed circuit cameras to improve safety and efficiency throughout the state highway system.
+WisDOT’s Traffic Management Center (TMC) is staffed 24 hours a day, 7 days a week and communicates regularly with sheriffs’ and police departments, fire departments, and the Wisconsin State Patrol, as well as media outlets and construction project managers.
+The TMC integrates a variety of technologies including dynamic message signs and closed circuit cameras to improve safety and efficiency throughout the state highway system.

 The Traffic Incident Management Enhancement (TIME) program is a collaborative effort among first responders and traffic engineers that helps to reduce the duration and impacts of traffic incidents and improve the safety of motorists, crash victims and emergency responders.